spantaleev/sijax-python/docs/usage.rst

 Using Sijax
 ===========

-The **main idea** that Sijax is based on is **registering/exposing** functions and easily **calling** those functions from the browser.
+The **main idea** behind Sijax is **registering/exposing** functions on the server-side and easily **calling** those functions from the browser.

-The functions that you expose can be called *Response* functions or *Handler* functions.
+The functions that you expose can be referred to as *Response* functions or *Handler* functions.

-All functions receive a response object (as their first argument) which is an instance of :class:`sijax.response.BaseResponse`.
+All functions receive a response object as their first argument, which is an instance of :class:`sijax.response.BaseResponse`.
 The Response function should use that argument to feed data back to the browser.
 You do that by calling one of the many methods that it provides.